VKG5/vkg5/README.md

 ## 🔭 I’m currently working on

-d
+Unknown World!
+A truly procedural game, everything from the world to the fauna and flora populating it will be procedural :D Still a long way to go, but I'm on thr right track!

-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning

+- Maya
+- Blender
+- Unreal Engine 4 (Can't wait for the stable version of UE5 to release, the public access is already **crazy!**)

-- 👯 I’m looking to collaborate on ...
+## 👯 I’m looking to collaborate on

+- Ray Tracing simulation (Any project related to Ray Tracing and engines like LuxCore Render)
+- 3D Asset Designing/Modelling
+- Animation :D

-- 🤔 I’m looking for help with ...
+## 🤔 I’m looking for help with

+- Procedural Content Generation in UE4

-- 💬 Ask me about ...
+## 💬 Ask me about

+You can find me on various social media platforms that will be lined below!
+Feel free to reach out to me :)

-- 📫 How to reach me:
+## 📫 How to reach me:
 The best way to reach me would be via email! bawagupta69@gmail.com

-- 😄 Pronouns: He/Him
+## 😄 Pronouns: He/Him

-- ⚡ Fun fact:
+## ⚡ Fun fact:
 I play a lot of games (mostly RPGs), play guitar, develop games and 3D assets!

 ![github](https://img.shields.io/badge/GitHub-000000?style=for-the-badge&logo=GitHub&logoColor=white)]